himanshuo/life-of-learning/articles/OS/process_synchronization.md

       critical section

-      flag[i] = false;// process i is no longer ready to run the critical section remainder section
+      flag[i] = false;// process i is no longer ready to run the critical remainder section
     }while(true);